 The good news there is that more people, 55% are satisfied, but there is still definitely room for improvement.
 Now is perhaps a good time to read how a properly optimized recommendation engine can help you.

 In an increasingly competitive marketplace smoothing out these pain points is a crucial part of any strategy.
 And this is a task that is getting progressively harder as well.

-As the Parks Associates / TIVO webcast we mentioned realer pointed out, streaming devices and services are setting the bar for user experience comparisons.
-More OTT companies leads to more consumer exposure to a range of services, and the assumption is that if Service X can do something, then Service Y should be able to do so too.
+Streaming devices and services are setting the bar for user experience comparisons.
+More OTT companies lead to more consumer exposure to a range of services, and the assumption is that if Service X can do something, then Service Y should be able to do so too.
 Expectations are dramatically higher as a result.
 And with even completely different industries also starting to inform consumer choice — for example, the effectiveness of a recommendation engine being bench-marked in consumer perception up against one used by Amazon — the landscape is changing markedly.